Laughternoon, starring Adam London

 blend of family entertainment and dazzles them with his amazing talent.

 Official Web Site for Laughternoon, starring Adam London

 When Terry Fator won "America's Got Talent," he got a contract to perform at the Las Vegas Hilton on a

 limited basis.
 The response to him was strong enough for the Mirage to offer him a substantial contact and

 his own theatre...a theatre at which he just recently celebrated his nine-year anniversary.

 The thing that astounds you about this man is his talent.
 There have been many, many performers and

-When he was 10, he found a library book on ventriloquism and began learning how to throw his voice.
-He
+10, he found a library book on ventriloquism and began learning how to throw his voice.
+He pursued a more

 He puts on a fun and lively show.
 I've heard great impersonators, but I've never seen one that can do